FILM SUBMISSIONS WILL BE ACCEPTED BEGINNING DECEMBER 15TH, 2017!

 If your film is officially selected, you may be asked to provide:

-- A link to an online trailer (not mandatory, especially for very short films)
+- A link to a publicly-accessible online trailer, although an exception will be made for very short films

 Note: If materials are not submitted by the applicable deadline, we reserve the right to secure substitute materials from other sources.